 These tasks should also contain at least the following information:

-*Affected code* Provide a link to the repository and target branches for each PR you expect this ticket to produce. * https://github.com/ORG/REPO/tree/BRANCH * ... *Preparation* Indicate what devstack setup or other preparatory steps are required to complete the task. *Acceptance criteria* List these in the description, or as checklist items on the task if you prefer. *Related tasks* Link to any discovery or preliminary tasks, or to the epic for more context on this work. *Estimate* Ensure that the Original Estimate and Remaining Estimate fields are filled in.
+*Affected code* Provide a link to the repository and target branches for each PR you expect this ticket to produce. * https://github.com/ORG/REPO/tree/BRANCH * ... *Preparation* Indicate what devstack setup or other preparatory steps are required to complete the task. *Risk factors* List any uncertainties, ambiguities, or risk factors that you can identify for this task. *Acceptance criteria* List these in the description, or as checklist items on the task if you prefer. *Related tasks* Link to any discovery or preliminary tasks, or to the epic for more context on this work. *Estimate* Ensure that the Original Estimate and Remaining Estimate fields are filled in.
 If there is a timebox, ensure that this is clearly stated in the ticket description. (optional) Newcomers: please log time in excess of the task estimate on your onboarding task.

 Please see below for the ticket statuses we use in our JIRA tracker, and what they each tend to represent.